alemkhodadadi/obspy_seismo/README.md

 </a>

-This project is a fork of the main  <a href="https://github.com/obspy/obspy">Obspy</a>  repository, customized for handling local files at the Institute of Seismology, University of Helsinki.
-It retains all original ObsPy functions, with additional custom functions detailed in the Versions section.
+This project is a customized fork of the main <a href="https://github.com/obspy/obspy">Obspy</a> repository, specifically tailored for handling local files at the Institute of Seismology, University of Helsinki.
+By installing ObsPy from this repository, you will retain all original ObsPy functions without any conflicts, ensuring compatibility with projects that directly use ObsPy or depend on it.
+Details of the additional custom functions can be found in the following section."

 **v1.0.0:**